ifilipe-lype/billboard-to-spotify-playlist/README.md

 # Billboard to Spotify-playlist
-This script will scrap the billboard website page of trending songs in the specified time
+This script will scrape data on the billboard website page of trending songs in the specified time

 ## Set up
 1. clone this repo